 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow or resources (expense/expenditure) until then.
 The government has multiple items that qualify for reporting in this category.
-They are the contributions and other items related to the County's pension plan reported in the government-wide statement of net position.
+They are the contributions and other items related to the County's pension and other post-employment benefit plans reported in the government-wide statement of net position.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has one item that qualifies for reporting in this category.
-That item, unavailable revenue, is reported only in the governmental funds balance sheet.
+The government has multiple items that qualifies for reporting in this category.
+One item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from two sources: property taxes and special assessments.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The other items are related to the County' pension and other postemployment benefit plans reported in the government-wide statement of net position.